 It is generally agreed that Homo erectus was the first hominin to migrate out of Africa and colonize Asia and later Europe (although recent discoveries in Asia may challenge this view).
-Key locations and discoveries of Homo erectus fossils, along with the fossils' estimated age are summarized below, and in Figure 10.12.
+Key locations and discoveries of Homo erectus fossils, along with the fossils' estimated ages, are summarized in Figures 10.11 and 10.12.